KrishnaMehta123/Suggestedits/docs/Krishna is testing - Suggest Edit/test-doc.md

 * Helps you identify your customers and how they are using your app or website
 * Run campaigns to reward loyal users or get lost customers back
-* Measure customer loyalty via running a cohort analysis on repeat purchases
+* Measure customer loyalty via running a cohort analysis on repeat purchases Charged Event Personalization
 * Analyze paid campaign performance by total revenue earned
 * Get revenue insights like – total revenue, number of transactions, count of paying users, and much more